nicholasf/ectypes.js/README.md

 ```

-In the above example, the simpleStrategy has defined a build(modelName, values) function, which ectypes will invoke, returning what it returns.
+In the above example, the simpleStrategy has defined a function named 'build' accepting the arguments '(modelName, values)'.
+Ectypes builds a *producer* function mapping to the strategy function and passing it the appropriate data.

-Alternately, if you wanted to override the value of the title in some circumstances:
+If you wanted to override the value of the title in some circumstances:

 ```
 ctx.Project.build({title: 'Someone else'}, function(err, project){